Pink-Crab/Perique-Registerables/docs/Meta_Box.md

 ### $actions
 > @var array<string, array{callback:callable,priority:int,params:int}>

-Defines actions which wil only be registered if the meta box is currently rendered on the edit.php for the post.
+Defines actions which will only be registered if the meta box is currently rendered on the edit.php for the post.

 ```php
 $meta_box = new Meta_Box('my_meta_box_key_1');